 We do not require you to be studying Psychology at school.

 If we invite you for interviews, these usually take place in early December.
 Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Psychological and Behavioural Sciences.
 During one of these, we’ll ask you to interpret a graph, solve a problem or comment on an essay question.

 For an idea of what to expect, please read the information and watch the short films on Cambridge admissions interviews.

-There will be no Admissions Assessment taken at interview for Psychological and Behavioural Sciences at Christ's College.
+There will be no written assessment for Psychological and Behavioural Sciences at Christ's College.

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, our aim is to make around three offers each year for PBS.

-Our typical conditional offer for PBS is A*AA at A level, 42 points overall in the IB with 7,7,6 in relevant Higher Level subjects, or the equivalent in other qualifications.
+Our typical conditional offers for PBS are A*AA or A*A*A at A level, 42 points overall in the IB with 7,7,6 in relevant Higher Level subjects, or the equivalent in other qualifications.
 If you are an international applicant taking another qualification, do look at the international students section for further information.
 If you apply after you have finished school and we give you the offer of a place, it will not normally have further academic conditions if you have already met our requirements.
 Further information is given on our page for post-qualification applications.

 |Psychology at Cambridge||Short film|

 |Reading suggestions||Books you might enjoy reading that provide a general background to Psychological and Behavioural Sciences.|